REVENGE977/NewsBot/README.md

 Whenever there is a new update article, it will send the article as a Discord message to all Discord channels that are subscribed to that game's news schedule.

-**Purpose**: The purpose of this Discord bot is to automate sending updates about CS:GO to Discord servers.
+**Purpose**: The purpose of this Discord bot is to automate sending updates about various games to Discord servers.
-This makes it easy to keep track of game updates.
+This makes it easy to keep track of game updates without leaving the comfort of your Discord server.

 ## List of supported games
 **Left: Game name | Right: command**